cabforum/servercert/docs/BR.md

 Certification Authority (CA) is defined in Section 1.6.
 Current CA Members of the CA/Browser Forum are listed here: [https://cabforum.org/members].

 ### 1.3.2 Registration Authorities
-With the exception of sections 3.2.2.4 and 3.2.2.5, the CA MAY delegate the performance of all, or any part, of Section 3.2 requirements to a Delegated Third Party, provided that the process as a whole fulfills all of the requirements of Section 3.2.
+With the exception of sections 3.2.2.4 and 3.2.2.5, the TSP MAY delegate the performance of all, or any part, of Section 3.2 requirements to a Delegated Third Party, provided that the process as a whole fulfills all of the requirements of Section 3.2.

-Before the CA authorizes a Delegated Third Party to perform a delegated function, the CA SHALL contractually require the Delegated Third Party to:
+Before the TSP authorizes a Delegated Third Party to perform a delegated function, the TSP SHALL contractually require the Delegated Third Party to:

 1. Meet the qualification requirements of Section 5.3.1, when applicable to the delegated function;
 2. Retain documentation in accordance with Section 5.5.2;
 3. Abide by the other provisions of these Requirements that are applicable to the delegated function; and
-4. Comply with (a) the CA's Certificate Policy/Certification Practice Statement or (b) the Delegated Third Party's practice statement that the CA has verified complies with these Requirements.
+4. Comply with (a) the TSP's Certificate Policy/Certification Practice Statement or (b) the Delegated Third Party's practice statement that the TSP has verified complies with these Requirements.

-The CA MAY designate an Enterprise RA to verify certificate requests from the Enterprise RA's own organization.
+The TSP MAY designate an Enterprise RA to verify certificate requests from the Enterprise RA's own organization.

 The CA SHALL NOT accept certificate requests authorized by an Enterprise RA unless the following requirements are satisfied:

 1. The CA SHALL confirm that the requested Fully-Qualified Domain Name(s) are within the Enterprise RA's verified Domain Namespace.

 2. If the certificate request includes a Subject name of a type other than a Fully-Qualified Domain Name, the CA SHALL confirm that the name is either that of the delegated enterprise, or an Affiliate of the delegated enterprise, or that the delegated enterprise is an agent of the named Subject.
 For example, the CA SHALL NOT issue a Certificate containing the Subject name "XYZ Co." on the authority of Enterprise RA "ABC Co.", unless the two companies are affiliated (see Section 3.2) or "ABC Co." is the agent of "XYZ Co".
 This requirement applies regardless of whether the accompanying requested Subject FQDN falls within the Domain Namespace of ABC Co.'s Registered Domain Name.

-The CA SHALL impose these limitations as a contractual requirement on the Enterprise RA and monitor compliance by the Enterprise RA.
+The TSP SHALL impose these limitations as a contractual requirement on the Enterprise RA and monitor compliance by the Enterprise RA.

 ### 1.3.3 Subscribers